Ointment and perfume rejoice the heart: so doth the sweetness of a man’s friend by hearty counsel. Proverbs 27:9

 I guess I have been naïve to believe that everyone has experiences like mine.
 For years I was under the impression that everyone has incredible friendships that have endured the highs and lows of life.
 I have learned that many women, in particular, have struggled with acquiring healthy friendships with other women.
 So many people are faced with drama, betrayal, jealousy, and gossip in their ‘friendships.’

 Growing up, I didn’t have a lot of drama in my relationships.
-In fact, I am still friends will people I attended Elementary School and High School with, and I live in a different country from where I grew up, but we have stayed connected.
+In fact, I am still friends will people I attended Elementary School and High School with and have stayed connected with them through the years.

 It wasn’t until I was in my 30’s when I was presented with the harsh reality of what some women endure to have a friend by your side.
 I had just moved to a new city and, even though I have close friendships, not one of them lived within driving distance.
 I am a strong believer that you should always nurture new friendships and continue to grow old ones.